 Sitting with other visitors, primarily from Mainland China, we knew the show was bringing spectators so much joy by hearing the ‘ooh’s and ‘ahhh’s.
-Scheduled for 8 pm every Monday, Wednesday, and Friday on Victoria Harbour, it’s the largest of its kind in the world, according to the Guinness World Records.
+Scheduled for 8pm every Monday, Wednesday, and Friday on Victoria Harbour, it’s the largest of its kind in the world.
+That’s according to the Guinness World Records.

-The next morning, we walked through busy Tsim Sha Tsui in southern Kowloon to the water’s esplanade to see the Avenue of the Stars, where we had viewed the light show the night before.
+The next morning, we walked through busy Tsim Sha Tsui in southern Kowloon to the water’s esplanade.
+We wanted to see the Avenue of the Stars, where we had viewed the light show the night before.

-Now, however, we were able to see the many handprints of Hong Kong stars, such as those of Jackie Chan.
+Now, however, we were able to see the many hand prints of Hong Kong stars, such as those of Jackie Chan.
 We saw people taking photos at the popular statue of Bruce Lee, Hong Kong’s forever most-famous gift to the rest of the film world.
-After a while we continued on foot, along the way taking in the views of the impressive wide-open skies on the waterfront of Hong Kong.
+After a while we continued on foot, taking in the views of the impressive waterfront of Hong Kong.

 Seeing Hong Kong on a Budget?
 Take the Star Ferry

 We walked to the nearby Star Ferry pier to take the ferry to Hong Kong Island.
-The commuter ferries of Hong Kong is one of the best deals for travelers enjoying Hong Kong on a budget, due to their convenience as well as their price, which is less than $1USD each way.
+The commuter ferries of Hong Kong are one of the best deals for travelers enjoying Hong Kong on a budget.
+That’s due to their convenience as well as their price, which is less than $1USD each way.

-Boarding the ferry from any of its entry ways is full of adventure, because it is a place where all mix together, some just needing to get to their destination without waiting in traffic, others just wanting a photo-op.
+Boarding the ferry from any of its entry ways is full of adventure, because it is a place where all mix together.
+Some just need to get to their destination without waiting in traffic, others just want a photo-op.
 We thought how this mix reminded us of the Staten Island Ferry in New York City.

-Here in Hong Kong, international travelers bump elbows with each other and with the Cantonese-speaking locals, all the while taking pictures from the boats in the harbor.
+Here in Hong Kong, international travelers bump elbows with each other and with the Cantonese-speaking locals, all the while taking pictures of the boats in the harbor.

 Up to Victoria Peak

-We arrived at Central Pier, in the center of Hong Kong Island’s business district, planning to walk to the Peak Tram.
-The walk to the Peak Tram passes the financial district and is uphill, and we were glad we wore sneakers for the climb.
+We arrived at Central Pier, in the center of Hong Kong Island’s business district.
+There we planned to walk to the Peak Tram.
+The walk to the Peak Tram passes the financial district and is uphill.
+We were certsainly glad we wore sneakers for the climb.

-When we arrived and boarded we found the steep tram ride to the top of Victoria peak was as thrilling as we expected it would be, as we climbed higher and higher over the towering skyscrapers, enjoying the views of Hong Kong made famous by postcards.
+When we arrived and boarded we found the steep tram ride to the top of Victoria peak was thrilling.
+It was aswe expected it would be, as we climbed higher and higher over the towering skyscrapers.
+Abut us were all the views of Hong Kong made famous by postcards.

 At the top, we took pictures of the panoramic views, shopped, wandered around and sampled more local food.
-There’s also a nature walk at the top that looked beautiful, but by this time we had walked all around the city, and the uphill walk from the Central pier to the tram was enough workout for us.
+There’s also a nature walk at the top that looked beautiful, but by now we had walked all around the city.
+And the uphill walk from the Central pier to the tram was enough workout for us.
 If you’re in the mood for exercise you can hike up and down the mountain.

-After going back down on the Peak Tram we stayed on Hong Kong Island for much of the day, walking around, looking into small shops, art galleries, and a theater, even stopping in at the Foreign Correspondents Club, which is open to all for food and drinks.
+After going back down on the Peak Tram we stayed on Hong Kong Island for much of the day.
+We just around, looking into small shops, art galleries, and a theater.
+We even stopped in the Foreign Correspondents Club, which is open to all for food and drinks.

 An Ever-Changing Landscape of Activities

-The bustling city treats visitors to an ever-changing landscape of activities, whether you’re seeing Hong Kong on a budget or not.
-It’s loads of fun and perfect people watching too, seeing families, couples and singles enjoying themselves and eating delicious Chinese food.
+The bustling city treats visitors to an ever-changing landscape of activities.
+That’s whether you’re seeing Hong Kong on a budget or not.
+It’s loads of fun and perfect people watching too, seeing families, couples and singles enjoying themselves.
+And, of course,often and eating delicious Chinese food.
 This is, in fact, a city where you could just walk around all day eating.

 Food of all kinds was just so good during our days and nights.
-We remember the lady who was making noodles by hand and after she sold two bowls to us, gave us the biggest smile when fumbled to eat with chopsticks.
+We remember the lady who was making noodles by hand.
+After she sold two bowls to us, gave us the biggest smile when fumbled to eat with chopsticks.